 What Makes For Effective Internal Control?

 While the specifics of internal controls themselves are dependent on the company, its goals, and industry, general guidelines can be beneficial to any company.
-External factors like the law may influence some controls, and other internal controls may be initiated due to a CEO’s or finance leader’s concerns over a specific financial process or procedure.
+External factors like applicable laws may influence some controls, and other internal controls may be initiated due to a CEO’s or finance leader’s concerns over a specific financial process or procedure.
 However, several means exist to ensure the effectiveness of internal controls.

 Here is a four-step process you can follow to ensure your internal controls work: